retrosight/rest/json-home/draft-nottingham-json-home-05-owen-comments.md

 ###<a name="resource-hints-status"></a>5.10. status

+> Owen: Instead of inventing new strings perhaps use the existing HTTP status codes as is: 410 Gone, 301 Moved Permanently, 308 Permanent Redirect. etc.

 * Resource Hint Name: status
 * Description: Hints the status of the resource.
 * Specification: [this document]